rrjsheth/clickerMatching/README.md

 How to use:
-  python driver.py -i path/to/folder/

 python driver.py -i path/to/folder/ -t "n" -p thresh